Morwenn/cpp-sort/doc/sorter-adapters.md

 5 | Merge insertion sort
 6 | Insertion sort
 7 | Insertion sort
-8 | Double insertion sort
+8 | Insertion sort
-9 | Double insertion sort
+9 | Insertion sort
 10 | Double insertion sort
 11 | Double insertion sort
 12 | Double insertion sort
 13 | Double insertion sort

-The algorithms 8 to 13 use a supposedly a novel sorting algorithm that I named the *double insertion sort* (I would be suprised if it hadn't been discovered before, but I couldn't find any information about it anywhere).
+The algorithms 10 to 13 use a supposedly a novel sorting algorithm that I named the *double insertion sort* (I would be suprised if it hadn't been discovered before, but I couldn't find any information about it anywhere).
 Actually, the algorithm is rather simple: it sorts everything but the first and last elements of the array,